lando/pantheon/examples/drupal10/README.md

 # Should use the database version in pantheon.yml
 cd drupal10
-lando ssh -s database -c "mysql -V" | grep 10.4.
+lando exec database -- "mysql -V" | grep 10.4.

 # Should use a varnish http_resp_hdr_len setting of 25k
 cd drupal10